-On this basis, the minimum actuarially sound contribution for this year is \$361,701.
-This amount provides for the cost of benefits earned during the 2011-2012 plan year and the amortization of unfunded liabilities.
+On this basis, the minimum actuarially sound contribution for this year is \$433,760.
+This amount provides for the cost of benefits earned during the 2012-2013 plan year and the amortization of unfunded liabilities.
 This contribution assumes no cost of living increase is adopted for either the Social Security eligible widows or the regular retirees.
-Historically, this contribution figure has covered the full cost of the cost of living increase for Social Security eligible widows; however, this year the cost of living increase is 0.00% due to no increase in the Social Security benefits.
+Historically, this contribution figure has covered the full cost of the cost of living increase for Social Security eligible widows.
+This year, a 3.6% cost of living increase was provided for the Social Security eligible widows.
+The full cost of this increase is \$28,394 for a total minimum actuarially sound contribution of \$462,154.

 Historically, a minimum actuarially sound contribution has been shown for granting a cost of living increase based on the change in the consumer price index.
-If a cost of living increase were granted based on the change in the consumer price index, a 3.60% cost of living increase would be granted for all retirees and beneficiaries.
-However, due to the current plan deficit of \$3,659,736, no cost of living increase has been calculated for retirees and beneficiaries under this scenario.
-Thus, the minimum actuarially sound contribution would remain \$361,701.
+If a cost of living increase were granted based on the change in the consumer price index, a 1.70% cost of living increase would be granted for all retirees and beneficiaries.
+However, due to the current plan deficit of \$4,433,018, no cost of living increase has been calculated for retirees and beneficiaries under this scenario.
+Thus, the minimum actuarially sound contribution would remain \$462,154.

 In past years, the City has elected to pay the entire cost of a cost of living increase in the year in which it is granted, rather than amortizing the cost.
-On this basis, the recommended contribution would be \$361,701 assuming a 0.00% cost of living increase is adopted for all retirees and beneficiaries.
+On this basis, the recommended contribution would be \$462,154 assuming a 0.00% cost of living increase is adopted for all retirees and beneficiaries.